Deepacks/react-date-picker/README.md

 ## Configuration

-The DatePicker requirest a state containing the UTC string of the date (or an empty string) to work:
+The DatePicker requires a state containing the UTC string of the date (or an empty string) to work:

 ```js
 const [utcDateString, setUtcDateString] = useState("")